Courage-1984/Dataset-Forge/docs/README_full.md

 - **Monitor live resource usage, error tracking, and analytics** from the System Monitoring menu.
 - **Manage cache** (view stats, clear, optimize) from System Settings → Cache Management.
-- **Use utility scripts** in the `tools/` directory for environment setup, static analysis, and troubleshooting.
+- **Use utility scripts** in the `tools/` directory for environment setup, static analysis, theming consistency, and troubleshooting.

 ### 🧪 Testing & Developer Tools

 - **Run all tests** with `python tools/run_tests.py` (see [getting_started.md](getting_started.md) for details).
 - **Use static analysis tools** for code quality (`tools/find_code_issues.py`).
+- **Check theming consistency** with `python tools/check_mocha_theming.py` for Catppuccin Mocha color scheme validation.
 - **Audit menu hierarchy** with `python tools/log_current_menu.py` for menu system analysis and improvement recommendations.
 - **All major features provide public, non-interactive APIs** for programmatic use and testing.